 2. Make sure you put the folders containing your downloaded games into another folder named ‘Games’ or whatever you like.
 You can put this Games folder containing all your games in any drive you like.
 Let’s say, you put it in E drive.

 4. Install DOSBox.
 During Installation make sure you check the ‘Create desktop icon’.

 6. The DOSBox command prompt appears with Z:\>

-and hit enter.
+8. Write C: on the prompt and hit enter.
 It transforms the command prompt to C:\> Remember C:\> is actually e:\Games\.
-So, if you have Raptor games stored in a folder named Raptor, you just need to write
+So, if you have Raptor games stored in folder named Raptor, you just need to write

+9. cd Raptor.
 [It takes you inside the game directory.
-To run a .exe file, for setup or the game itself, just write
+To run an .exe file, for setup or the game itself, just write

 If you have forgotten the name of your favorite DOS games try the Wikipedia list of all DOS games.
 I forgot the name of Stargunner, but I could recall the game’s name started with S, so I looked for it in Wikipedia and found it.